Posted on November 12, 2020

 - MDinteractive Templates - After selecting the measures you plan to report, you can download a template for each measure in your MDinteractive account to track your patient data on a spreadsheet.
 These templates are populated by your team and re-uploaded to your MDinteractive account for processing.

 - EHR Files - If your EHR is programmed to calculate performance on Quality measures, we can use your EHR reports to process your Quality data.
-There are several forms of EHR generated files that we can accept, such as QRDA and excel.
+There are several forms of EHR generated files that we can accept, such as QRDA, CSV, Excel, HTML, and JSON.

 - Billing Files - We can accept files that you generate from your billing software as long as they have the necessary codes.